The cycling community in the Pacific Northwest is strong. But, even in bike-friendly Seattle, people on bicycles are at risk

 Cyclists have a much higher risk of serious or fatal injury from a crash.

-Featured Bike Crash Case Results
+Featured Bike Crash Case

-John Doe v.
-University of Washington
+Case: John Doe v.
+University of Washington.

 A student athlete was riding his bike to practice.
 A University of Washington van driver failed to see him, and turned left in front of him.
 The athlete suffered soft tissue injuries and a concussion.